 - About the Local Boundary Commission

-- About Borough Detachment
+- About Merger or Consolidation

-- Planning for a Detachment
+- Planning for Merger or Consolidation

 - Procedures for Petitions

-These modules are intended to provide background information and orient interested persons and boroughs with the process for borough detachment in Alaska and the relevant entities involved.
-This information packet provides background information on the Local Boundary Commission (LBC or commission) and its authority to consider boundary changes as well as the staff that supports the commission.
-It also describes steps to take, lists important considerations when deciding whether to pursue detachment, and offers guidelines on the planning process.
-In addition, this packet provides information about the procedures before and after a petition is filed with the LBC.
+These modules are intended to provide background information about merger and consolidation to interested persons and municipalities.
+This information packet provides background information on the Local Boundary Commission (LBC or commission) and its authority to consider boundary changes, as well as on the staff that support the commission.
+It also describes steps to take, lists important considerations when deciding whether to pursue merger or consolidation, and offers guidelines on the planning process.
+In addition, this packet provides information about the procedures that the petitioner should follow before and after it files a petition with the LBC.

-Throughout the packet, the text refers to Alaska statutes, regulations, and sections of the Alaska constitution.
+Throughout the packet, the text refers to sections of the Alaska constitution, Alaska statutes, and regulations.
 All relevant laws are listed by title, and the full text can be found in the appendices.
 The appendices also include a generic sample petition form; however, interested persons should still consult LBC staff before drafting a petition.
-Borough detachment, however small the area proposed for detachment, is an involved process.
-This information packet aims to help prepare potential petitioners, and educate those interested in the process.
 Prospective petitioners and those with questions should feel free to contact staff:

-Local Boundary Commission staff 550 W. 7th Avenue, Suite 1640 Anchorage, AK 99501 907-269-4587/4559 lbc@alaska.gov
+Local Boundary Commission staff 550 W. 7th Avenue, Suite 1640 Anchorage, AK 99501 (907) 269-4587/4559 lbc@alaska.gov